aoki-h-jp/py-liquidation-map/README.md

 # py-liquidation-map
 Visualize Liquidation Map from actual execution data.
 Supports for all historical data from binance and bybit.
 Receiving orders in real-time via websocket and drawing liquidation maps is being implemented.

+## How to Understand a Liquidation Map
+A liquidation map, also known as a "liq map," provides a visual chart of liquidations or liquidation risk in the futures cryptocurrency trading market.
+It displays liquidations that are predicted based on previous price trends.

+When traders engage in trading on unregulated cryptocurrency derivative exchanges, they are constantly exposed to additional risks, namely liquidation risks.
+When the liquidation price of a trader's position is triggered, their position is forcibly closed by the exchange's risk engine.

+The impact on the market is relatively small when a small number of positions are liquidated.
+However, if thousands of positions with similar liquidation prices are liquidated, the effect on the market price can be significant.
+Moreover, market buy and sell orders triggered by liquidations can cause rapid price movements, leading to a "cascading effect" where more nearby positions get liquidated.
+This phenomenon creates substantial price fluctuations (which institutional players often take advantage of as an entry strategy since the rapid injection of liquidity within a short period can meet the demand for institutional large orders).

+Different combinations of leverage and time frames depict various clusters of liquidations.
+The denser and higher the liquidation clusters, the greater their impact on price behavior when reached.

 ## Installation

 ```bash